zense/IIITB-StudentKit/docs/faq.md

   No, there is no management quota.

-12. **Is there any SC/ST/BC, women, physically challenged etc. quota for IIIT admissions?**
+12. **Are there any SC/ST/BC, one girl child, physically challenged etc. quotas for admissions in IIITB?**

   No, there is no reservation.